 What type of content do you primarily create?

-These days, you can’t throw a rock without hitting someone who has their own podcast.
+These days, you can't scroll through social media without stumbling across someone launching their own podcast.

 Podcasting is a several-billion dollar industry that has sold books and mattresses, united former Presidents and aging rock stars, and freed at least one person from prison.
-Shows range from household names like This American Life to niche podcasts like Living Beeing (which, as the name suggests, is all about beekeeping).
+Shows range from household names like This American Life to niche podcasts like Living Beeing (which is exactly what it sounds like—all beekeeping, all the time).
 Simply put, podcasting is huge.

-But it wasn’t always.
-There was once a day when this esoteric form of “audio blogging” or “online radio” was only for the diehard early adopters.
-This article shares everything you need to know about podcasting history — along with some predictions for where the podcast industry is headed and how you can get in on the action by starting your own show.
+But it wasn't always this way.
+There was a time when this esoteric form of "audio blogging" existed only for the most dedicated tech enthusiasts.
+This article unpacks the fascinating evolution of podcasting — along with some predictions for where the industry is headed and how you can join the audio revolution with your own show.

 The origins of podcasting

-With some of the most popular podcasts garnering millions of podcast subscribers (the Joe Rogan Experience gets over 11 million listeners per episode), the world of podcasting is clearly pretty popular.
-But it didn’t start out that way.
+With some of the most popular podcasts garnering millions of subscribers (the Joe Rogan Experience gets over 11 million listeners per episode), podcasting has clearly become a cultural phenomenon.
+But the history of podcasts reveals humble beginnings that are far from today's massive audience numbers.

-Before podcasts were invented at the turn of the 21st century, people had already been experimenting with video blogs and internet radio shows.
-But in 2003, software engineer Dave Winer developed an audio RSS feed for former The New York Times reporter and public radio host Christopher Lydon, who used this new RSS feed to offer audio content of notable interviews on his blog.
+Before podcasts were invented at the turn of the 21st century, people had been experimenting with video blogs and internet radio shows.
+The true beginning of podcasting history came in 2003, when software engineer Dave Winer developed an audio RSS feed for former The New York Times reporter and public radio host Christopher Lydon, who used this new RSS technology to offer audio content of notable interviews on his blog.

-Tapes of Lydon’s interviews made their way through BloggerCon in 2003.
-In 2004, Winer partnered up with former MTV VJ Adam Curry and created iPodder, a program that allowed people to download internet radio broadcasts and other audio content to their iPods.
-These broadcasts were soon called podcasts, named after the iPod MP3 player that played them.
+Tapes of Lydon's interviews made their way through BloggerCon in 2003.
+In 2004, Winer partnered with former MTV VJ Adam Curry to create iPodder, a program that automated the delivery of internet radio broadcasts and other audio content to iPods.
+These broadcasts were soon called podcasts, a term combining 'iPod' and 'broadcast,' named after Apple's popular MP3 player that played them.

 By the end of 2004, the very first podcast hosting platform Libsyn (short for Liberated Syndication), came to life.